 - Trainings for teachers, aiming improvement of their competitions for work in multicultural environment

-This program was recognized as a best practice from the Municipality of Montana and since 2011, the Municipality invest own budget for continuation of the policy for improving of Roma education.
-This was a result of SHAM Foundation campaign and efforts to involve more and more officials, public authorities, teachers and Principals in the whole process and to make them more responsible for the future of Roma children and students, living in Montana.
+This program was recognized as a best practice from the Municipality of Montana and since 2010, the Municipality invest own budget for continuation of the policy for improving of Roma education.
+This was a result of SHAM Foundation campaign and efforts aiming acceptance and understanding for the need of educational inclusion and equall distribution of Roma schools in all public schools and supported by public authorities, teachers and Principals.Based on the practical experience of the organization, the Municipality of Montana was the first local authority in the country which developed and voted Local Plan for implementation of the Strategy for educational integration of children and students from the ethnic minorities.

 One Minute – Junior Videos – realized in 2006th project, financed by UNICEF Germany and implemented with the partnership between SHAM Foundation, the European Cultural Foundation, UNICEF and “Amalipe”.
 27 Roma and Non-Roma youngsters expressed their ideas for more tolerant world thought short videos.
 They were the creators, but also actors, TV-operators and editors of their own videos.
 Professionals from the partnering organization provided equipment and expert advises.
 Part of videos available here: http://www.theoneminutesjr.org/index.php?thisarticle=234&page=2